 Member and employer contribution rates are specified by state law and are a percentage of the member's compensation.
 Contributions are deducted from each member's salary and remitted by participating employers.
-The Montana Legislature has the authority to establish and amend contribution rates.
-For the year ended June 30, 2022, member contributions were 7.9% of gross compensation and Employers contributed 8.97% of gross compensation on behalf of DCRP members.
+The state Legislature has the authority to establish and amend contribution rates.